oshliaer/google-apps-script-snippets-hugo-site/content/_index.md

 The main reason is to share knowledge.
 Often the documentation is insufficient to reveal the capabilities of a method or coding approach.

-When I was learning I missed such samples.
-I really hope it will be useful for you too.
+I wish I could have samples like these when I was learning to code.

 ## What is a snippet

 Snippet is a programming term for a small region of re-usable source code, machine code, or text.
-These snippets are focused on simple and common use.
-Very often (in Google Apps Script) we need to copy and paste some code into our project for everything to work.
-These snippets are for this.
+These simple and common-case snippets can be re-used within an Apps Script project.

 ## How to use

 ### Main approach

-You just copy the files to your project.
+Just copy the files to your project.

-Almost every snippet is provided with a main code file and a manifest.
+Almost every snippet is provided with the main code file and a manifest.
 You need the manifest to know what additional libraries or services or scopes you may need to make the snippet work.

 ### An example of a simple manifest